How To Prevent Hearing Loss In Old AgePublished On: May 22, 2019

 What can lead to hearing loss in old age?

-- Growing old and a regular exposure to loud noises can lead to the wear and tear on the hairs or nerve cells in the cochlea, the part of the ear which transmits signals to the brain.
+- Growing old and a regular exposure to loud noises can lead to the nerve cells or hair within the cochlea being damaged.
+This is the essential part of the ear which communicates with the brain.

 - Injury to the inner ear can result in these electrical signals being intermittently cut, or not sent altogether, which leads to hearing loss.